51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 ## Refresh data

-The [refresh data function](../../pipeline-specification/features/data-updates.md#aspect-engine-features) for this Engine must perform the following tasks:
+The [refresh data function](../../pipeline-specification/features/data-updates.md#aspect-engine-features) for this Engine will perform the following tasks:
 - Create a new instance of the C++ `EngineHashSwig` type using either the filename or byte[] constructor.
 - Call `refreshData` on the C++ Engine in order to load data into the